brucemcpherson/bmSuperFetch/dependencies.md

 # Google Apps Script Project: bmSuperFetch
-This repo (bmSuperFetch) was automatically updated on 11/16/2022, 10:22:46 AM by GasGit
+This repo (bmSuperFetch) was automatically updated on 12/6/2022, 12:49:26 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")